threadly/threadly/README.md

 For information about compiling, importing into eclipse, or contributing to the project, please look at the 'BUILD_INSTRUCTIONS' file.

-If you find this library useful, feel free to donate LTC/Litecoin to: LiTeCoinLRQrrP2B6xAq2aZ5WFHpHc28Ry

 For a complete list of features in threadly please view the features page on the wiki:

 https://github.com/threadly/threadly/wiki/Threadly-Features